Skip to content

 For lending institutions seeking to strengthen their forensic audits’ framework, Precisa’s intuitive, cloud-based analytics solution offers a strategic advantage in detecting and preventing financial fraud.

-- Bank Statement Analysis can process statements from 500+ banks across 1,000+ formats.
+• Bank Statement Analysis processes statements from 850+ banks across 1,200+ formats.
 It can automate transaction categorisation and pattern detection.

 What’s more, you can integrate Precisa’s Analytics capability with your existing loan origination or loan management system to optimise internal operations without making significant investments.